Practice Your Ability to Recognize Intervallic Relationships by Ear.

 - Sight reading improves a lot.
 When you always look 1 measure ahead while reading music, you’re “pre-hearing” the melody before playing it.
 As a result: your ear guides your fingers to the notes you’re seeing on paper.

 - Your guitar solos become tremendously better.
-You can hear things and play things you could never before.
+You can hear and play things you could never play before.

 - You learn tons merely from listening to a song.
 When your ear is trained to the point where you can analyze what is going on in a song just by ear, you learn from every song you listen to.